MakeSchool-Tutorials/MakeSchoolNotes-Swift/P9-Note-Display-Controller/content.md

     }
 >

-Remeber the `didSet` functionality we added during the 'Local Storage with Realm' chapter?
+Remember the `didSet` functionality we added during the 'Local Storage with Realm' chapter?
 Have a quick look at `NoteTableViewCell` for a reminder.
 In this case when a note is set, we want to call the `displayNote` method to populate our title and content display objects in our view.

 > [action]